ViniciusCalil/C_sharp/TCP/README.md

-# TCP Communication with Synchronous Applicaton.
+# TCP Communication with Synchronous Application.

 This project is a CONSOLE APPLICATION and was written for .NET Framework, Version=v4.6.1 .